Host defenses that protect against infection include

 The skin usually bars invading microorganisms unless it is physically disrupted (eg, by arthropod vectors, injury, IV catheters, surgical incision).
 Exceptions include the following:

-Human papillomavirus Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
-Some types cause skin warts, and other types cause raised or flat genital warts (lesions of the skin or mucous membranes of the genitals).
-Infection... read more , which can invade normal skin, causing warts
+Human papillomavirus Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) infects epithelial cells.
+Most of the > 100 subtypes infect cutaneous epithelium and cause skin warts; some types infect mucosal epithelium and cause anogenital warts... read more , which can invade normal skin, causing warts

-Some parasites (eg, Schistosoma mansoni Schistosomiasis Schistosomiasis is infection with blood flukes of the genus Schistosoma, which are acquired transcutaneously by swimming or wading in contaminated freshwater.
-The organisms infect the vasculature... read more , Strongyloides stercoralis Strongyloidiasis Strongyloidiasis is infection with Strongyloides stercoralis.
-Findings include abdominal pain and diarrhea, rash, pulmonary symptoms (including cough and wheezing), and eosinophilia.
-Diagnosis... read more , those that cause hookworm infection Hookworm Infection Ancylostomiasis is infection with the hookworm Ancylostoma duodenale or Necator americanus.
-Symptoms include rash at the site of larval entry and sometimes abdominal pain or other gastrointestinal... read more )
+Some parasites (eg, Schistosomiasis Schistosomiasis is infection with blood flukes of the genus Schistosoma, which are acquired transcutaneously by swimming or wading in contaminated freshwater.
+The organisms infect the... read more , Strongyloides stercoralis Strongyloidiasis Strongyloidiasis is infection with Strongyloides stercoralis.
+Findings include abdominal pain and diarrhea, rash, pulmonary symptoms (including cough and wheezing), and eosinophilia.... read more , those that cause hookworm infection Hookworm Infection Ancylostomiasis is infection with the hookworm Ancylostoma duodenale or Necator americanus.
+Symptoms include rash at the site of larval entry and sometimes abdominal pain or other... read more )

-Many mucous membranes are bathed in secretions that have antimicrobial properties (eg, cervical mucus, prostatic fluid, and tears containing lysozyme, which splits the muramic acid linkage in bacterial cell walls, especially in gram-positive organisms).
+Many mucous membranes are bathed in secretions that have antimicrobial properties.
+For example, cervical mucus, prostatic fluid, and tears contain lysozyme, which splits the muramic acid linkage in bacterial cell walls, especially in gram-positive organisms; gram-negative bacteria are protected by lipopolysaccharides in their outer membrane.

 Local secretions also contain immunoglobulins, principally IgG and secretory IgA, which prevent microorganisms from attaching to host cells, and proteins that bind iron, which is essential for many microorganisms.